antoinejaussoin/retro-board/README.md

 ### Prerequisites 💿

-- You must have `docker` and `docker-compose` installed on your system.
+- You must have [docker](https://www.docker.com) and [docker-compose](https://docs.docker.com/compose/) installed on your system.
+- You must also have [Node.js](https://nodejs.org/en/), version 14 (other recent versions will probably work too).
 - `Yarn`: Please install [Yarn](https://yarnpkg.com/en/), as this mono-repo uses **Yarn Workspaces** which won't work with NPM.

 ### Run 🚀